 6. The Pinewood Estate – El Retiro

-By far, my favorite, Pinewood Estate, is a mansion that sits inside of Bok Tower Gardens.
+My favorite, Pinewood Estate, is a mansion that sits inside of Bok Tower Gardens.
 First, who knew?
-But once I knew I immediately got the chills.
+But once I knew, I immediately got the chills.
 I can’t get enough of a historical mansion; I’ve always had a lifelong interest in them.
 Lately, I have a thing for Floridian ones as they are not as plentiful as other states.

 Where do we even start with this?